 Inside the Palace

-Regardless of whether you visit the interior of the Palace with a pack that includes other experiences such as dinner or the concert or if you buy tickets at the box office, there are several rooms and relics that you cannot miss:
+Whether you visit the interior of the Palace with a package that includes other experiences such as dinner or a concert, or whether you purchase tickets at the box office, there are several rooms and relics that you cannot miss:

-- Objects and belongings of the Prussian royal family
+- The objects and belongings of the Prussian royal family.

 - The Porcelain Cabinet

 - The White Salon and the ballrooms

 - The lake

 Charlottenburg Palace is located a bit far away from the center of Berlin, so it is more than an hour and a half walk from, for example, the Brandenburg Gate.
 However, the Charlottenburg area is easily connected to the center by public transport (and, of course, in Berlin you always have the option of taking a cab).
 The nearest subway stop is Richard Wagner Platz on the U7 line.

 The closing day of the Palace is Monday, the rest of the year (except exceptions or specific holidays) the opening hours to visit the interior is from 10 am to 17 pm from November to March and from 10 am to 18 pm from April to October.

 In high season, from mid-morning onwards you will find queues to access the ticket office.
 If you travel to Berlin during the months of June, July and August I recommend that you go early to visit the Charlottenburg Palace to avoid waiting and crowds.
 If you are booking the experience with dinner and concert, the best time to visit is at sunset.